Skip to main content

 Choose the Right Unit

 There are hundreds of refrigerators on the market that may fit your size needs, but not every unit is suited for storing vaccines.
 Avoid "dormitory-style" refrigerator-freezers (especially ones without separate freezer doors), as these types of units limit the amount of temperature control and stability in both sections.
-The CDC and VFC strongly discourage using any kind of single compressor combination refrigerator-freezer unit for vaccine storage.
+The CDC, VFC and VFA strongly discourage using any kind of single compressor combination refrigerator-freezer unit for vaccine storage.
 Generally, sensitive vaccines should be always be stored in a unit that is dedicated to that type of material and not a converted household or commercial refrigerator.

 Temperature range will depend on the materials that will be stored, but generally, any vaccine refrigerator should be operating in the 35-46ºF (2-8ºC) range.
 The freezer temperature ability will depend more heavily on the needs of your facilities.
 Most freezers used in laboratory applications should be able to operate at -5ºF (-20ºC) or colder.